thinus283-ux/LR/README.md

 - The shadow is a result of Hawking radiation that surrounds the core concealed underneath the shadow is a stable non-singular topological soliton core (200–500 km).
 - Information is preserved in the continuous \(\phi\) field (no paradox).

-## 🕳️ Step 5: Shadow Dissolution and Information Preservation
+## 🕳️ Stage 5: Shadow Dissolution and Information Preservation
 As the baryonic mass ($M_b$) decreases, the Vainshtein radius ($R_V$) contracts.
 When the photon sphere reaches the scale of the topological soliton core, coordinate collapse is halted.

 * The Paper-Folding Argument: You cannot fold a physical piece of paper into non-existence ($R = 0$).
 In this framework, the continuous displacement field $(\phi)$ possesses an inherent physical geometric limit that regulates structural collapse.